davidgao7/linkedIn_auto_jobs_applier_with_AI/README.md

    pip install -r requirements.txt
    ```

-NOTE: if you want to use the lib_resume_builder_AIHawk locally for debug, make sure you set each file import path right.
+NOTE: if you want to use the lib_resume_builder_AIHawk locally for debug, be careful there are two dir with same name for lib_resume_builder_AIHawk

 ## Configuration